Type to search

 Meeting various requirements, the Shure MV7 remains versatile while maintaining a friendly budget.
 It can be used as a USB microphone but also has an XLR connection should you want to switch it up.
 It’s simple, easy to use, and comes with helpful tools and apps depending on where you plug it in.
 Just make sure that you use the right power supply for it, especially if you’re using the XLR as it will need phantom power.

-Since it features a real-time tone correction, this dynamic cardioid microphone saves time that would have been spent on post-production or equalizing the recorded audio.
+Since this microphone features a real-time tone correction, it saves time that would have been spent on post-production or equalizing the recorded audio.
 It even has a built-in headphone, which allows for direct mic monitoring while recording so you can hear if there were any unwanted sounds that were picked up right away.
 Said feature is especially useful if you plan on recording vocals.

 Pros and Cons of the Shure MV7